-My role as a governor is primarily as part of the finance team.
-I am also a part of the Senior Leadership team and SEND co-ordinator.
+My role as a governor is primarily as part of the Teaching, Learning and Assessment Committee.
+I am also the Deputy Head Teacher and reading lead.

-I have seen the school come on in leaps and bounds over the years and I am exceptionally proud to work at this school.
+I have been part of Bramley Sunnyside's Junior School and I am exceptionally proud to work at this school.
 I look forward to many more successes and achievements.

 Mrs G Ashton

 Learning and Pastoral Support (Staff Governor)

 I started volunteering at Bramley Sunnyside over 20 years ago when my own children were here as pupils.
 I was lucky enough to become a TA for several years then progressed to HLTA, learning mentor and now work as an Inclusion and Pastoral Mentor as well as being part of the safeguarding team.

 My role in school helps to maintain an open door policy for parents and children who may have any questions or concerns.